utdata/icj-class/static-apps/static-05-bake-explain.md

 ## Let's review the example

-Go back to your site and click on the "Index example" link we added.
+Go back to your site and click on the "Index example" link we added to the nav.
 The page shows three different books at the top of the page.
 There is a link at the bottom of each book ... click on those and gander at them.

 This is a screen shot of one of those pages.
 (It's a good book.
 Read it.)